MWSandbox/docs/certifications/AZ-700-notes.md

 - VMs can be attached to multiple private and public IP addresses
 - Inbound ports can be specified for VMs -> will generate NSG automatically
 - Availability set: Logical groupings to reduce chance of correlated failures by assigning different fault domains
+- DNS servers can be configured in NIC settings

 # VPN
 - Site-to-Site VPN: